StanDobrev11/HairSaloon/DEPLOYMENT_SETUP.md

 5. build image
 6. start app

-7. MAKE MIGRATIONS docker exec -it hairsaloon-web-1 python manage.py migrate
+7. MAKE MIGRATIONS docker exec -it hairsaloon-web-1 python manage.py migrate adn COLLECTSTATIC
+8. Open port 8025 on the instance for inbound connection to allow mailhog to connect